leahts/qT3/README.md

 a general core meaning.
 This can be difficult, especially for beginning Arabic learners, and this difficulty only increases with complex conjugations.
-Other existing technologies, such as Google Translateو provide no information other than a rough and oft inaccurate translation.
+Other existing technologies, such as Google Translate, provide no information other than a rough and oft inaccurate translation.
 Our app fills this gap in exisiting resources, offering an application for students to be able to input a word and get the information that is most helpful to their learning and understanding of the word, and providing them the root which allows them to properly look up the word if they choose.

 ## Methods